 Hit the Road, Jack: New England Summer Road Trip Ideas

 Load up the car, folks!
 It’s summertime in New England, which means a classic New England road trip is in order.
-Whether you’re craving the rock faces of the White Mountains, the sandy shores of Cape Cod, or the rolling hills of Vermont, a classic road trip through New England is sure to get your summer engine revving on high.
+Whether you’re craving the rock faces of the White Mountains, the sandy shores of Cape Cod, or the rolling hills of Vermont, one of these a classic summer road trip ideas through New England is sure to get your engine revving on high.
 Check out these three New England road trip ideas, complete with suggestions for things to do and places to stay in New England.

 Coastal Cruise: New Hampshire Seacoast, then Down the Cape